Will Settling a Debt Affect My Credit Score?

 Whether you're pursuing debt settlement, trying to avoid it or working to recover from its impact on your credit scores, taking steps to improve your credit is important for your long-term financial security.
 Here are some tips for building your credit scores:

-- Pay down revolving-account balances.
-The second most significant influence on credit scores—and the one scores respond to most quickly—is amounts owed, including credit utilization rate—the percentage of the credit limit you're using on revolving-credit accounts such as credit cards.
+• Pay down revolving account balances.
+The second most significant influence on credit scores, and the one scores respond to most quickly, is the amounts owed on your accounts.
+This factor includes credit utilization rate, which measures the percentage of the credit limit you're using on revolving credit accounts such as credit cards.
 If you have high balances on one or more revolving accounts, paying them down will improve your utilization rate and your credit scores will tend to follow suit.

-- Address relevant risk factors.
-If you get your credit report and score for free from Experian, study the risk factors provided with your score.
+• Address relevant risk factors.
+You can get your credit report and FICO® ScoreΘ for free from Experian, then review the risk factors provided with your score.
 These factors explain the top reasons your credit score isn't higher (and sometimes also tell you the circumstances helping your score the most).
 They can help you see what you can do to improve your credit scores.

 The Bottom Line